SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 **Refinement step:**

 After all regions have determined their flow direction, a refinement algorithm runs to determine the actual river course within each participating region.
-This uses a 7×7 cell grid to sample density and route the river toward lower-density areas while connecting the required entry and exit points.
+This uses a 8×8 cell grid to sample density and route the river toward lower-density areas while connecting the required entry and exit points.

-Why 7×7?
-An odd subdivision guarantees a true center cell on each edge.
-With 7×7, the edge center is always cell 3 (indices 0-6).
-Entry and exit points land cleanly in a single cell, making flow decisions straightforward.
+The 8×8 grid provides 64 cells per region for detailed path refinement.

 ```
 Region with input from WEST, output to EAST: